 The Group adopted an employee handbook that includes the terms and conditions of employment, the staff benefits and the office rules and policies.
-Furthermore, all employees of the Group have entered into written employment contracts and such contracts shall include dismissal term where the Company has the right to terminate such contract with an employee who willfully violates local laws and regulations and the Group's policy.
+Furthermore, all employees of the Group have entered into written employment contracts and such contracts will include dismissal term where the Group has the right to terminate such contract with an employee who willfully violates local laws and regulations and the Group's policy.

 Employees' remuneration packages include basic salaries and performance-based bonuses which shall be determined by their qualifications, experience and prevailing market rates.
 Salaries and promotion opportunities are normally reviewed annually based on individual performance appraisals.
-Apart from the basic remuneration package, Greenheart also offers a wide range of benefits including medical and hospital insurance coverage, Chinese New Year red packet and paid leaves for sick, marriage and bereavement in addition to statutory holidays.
+Apart from the basic remuneration package, Greenheart also offers a wide range of benefits including medical and hospital insurance coverage and paid leaves for sick, marriage and bereavement in addition to statutory holidays.
+All of our employees' remuneration packages are protected by Minimum Wage Act 2019 in Suriname, Wages Protection Act 1983 in New Zealand and Minimum Wage Ordinance in Hong Kong.